 A strain gage Wheatstone bridge is configured with a quarter, half, or full bridge according to the measuring purpose.
 The typical wiring systems are shown in Figs. 4,5 and 6.

 Quarter-bridge system (1-gage system)

-With the quarter bridge system, a strain gage is connected to one side of the bridge and fixed resistors is connected to each of the other 3 sides.
-This system can easily be configured, and thus it is widely used for general stress/strain measurement.
-The quarter bridge 2-wire system shown in Fig. 4-1 is largely affected by lead wires.
-Therefore, if large temperature changes are anticipated or if the lead wire length is long, then the quarter bridge 3-wire system shown in Fig. 4-2 must be used.
-For the quarter bridge 3-wire system, refer to "Method of Compensating Temperature Effect of Lead Wire"
+With the quarter-bridge system, a strain gage is connected to one leg of the bridge and a fixed resistor is connected to each of the other 3 legs.
+This system will be easily configured, and thus it is widely used for general stress or strain measurement.
+The quarter-bridge 2-wire system shown in Fig. 4 is largely affected by leads.
+Therefore, if a big temperature change is expected or if the lead-wire length is long, then the quarter-bridge 3-wire system shown in Fig. 4 must be used.
+For the quarter-bridge 3-wire system, See "Compensation Methods of Temperature Effect of Lead Wires".

 Half-bridge system (2-gage system)

 With the Half-bridge system, 2 strain gages are connected to the bridge, one each to adjacent or opposite legs with fixed resistors inserted in the other legs.
 See Figs. 5-1 and 5-2.
 There is the activedummy system, where one strain gage serves as a dummy gage for temperature compensation, and the active-active system, where both gages serve as active gages.
 The half-bridge system is used to eliminate strain components other than the target strain; according to the measuring purpose, 2 gages are connected to the bridge in different ways.
 For details, See "How to Form Strain-gage Bridge Circuits"